baezortega/mutree/README.md

 Copyright © 2016 Transmissible Cancer Group, University of Cambridge
 Author: Adrian Baez-Ortega ([ORCID 0000-0002-9201-4420] (http://orcid.org/0000-0002-9201-4420); ab2324@cam.ac.uk)

-Muttree is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.